orjerby/MyCloset/README.md

 * Create Web Services and call them using AJAX
 * Upload an image to the server
 * Use transactions in ASP.net to prevent files issues
-* Implement 3-Tier Architecture (Presentation Tier, Application Tier, Tier and Data Tier)
+* Implement 3-Tier Architecture (Presentation Tier, Application Tier and Data Tier)

 # DEMO
 https://youtu.be/0yqghYhr4uc